AET-HEA-Nucleation/Supplementary-Data-Codes/README.md

 Folder: [4_Atom_tracing_and_classification](./4_Atom_tracing_and_classification)

 Run the codes `Main_atom_tracing_and_classification_HEA.m` to trace the potential atomic positions from the reconstructed 3D volumes, separate non-atoms from the potential atoms using the K-mean clustering method, and perform local classification of elemental species into type 1-3.
-By carefully comparing the individual atomic positions in the potential atomic models with the 3D reconstructions, a small fraction of unidentified or misidentified atoms were manually corrected, producing the 3D atomic models of the 25 HEA nanoparticles.
+By carefully comparing the individual atomic positions in the potential atomic models with the 3D reconstructions slice by slice, a small fraction (typically <1%) of unidentified or misidentified atoms were manually corrected, producing the 3D atomic models of the 25 HEA nanoparticles.

 ### 5. Atomic Position Refinement

 Folder: [5_Position_refinement](./5_Position_refinement)

 Run the codes `Main_position_refinement_HEA_nanoparticle.m` to refine the 3D atomic models of the 25 HEA nanoparticles.
+To ensure the accuracy of the structural and chemical order analysis on the atomic structures, surface atoms of each HEA nanoparticle were excluded prior to computing structural and chemical orders.

 ### 6. Experimental Atomic Model